ethan-zieba/swarm/docs/README.md

 Storage will be made resilient by replicating and distributing it across three hosts using **GlusterFS**.

-To make services and management interfaces accessible remotely, we will set up a **Pangolin** reverse proxy (instead of **NGINX** – mainly to try something new), paired with a **Cloudflare tunnel** to protect against DDoS attacks and to hide our home IP.
+To make services and management interfaces accessible remotely, we will set up a **Traefik** reverse proxy (instead of **NGINX** – mainly to try something), paired with a **Cloudflare tunnel** to protect against DDoS attacks and to hide our home IP.

 For logs and metrics, we will build a custom log aggregator called **N.A.D.I.R,** which will index into **InfluxDB** and be visualised using **Grafana**.
 Logs will be gathered by lightweight agents named **T.O.M**.